 When two individuals buy property together, a primary consideration is whether the creditors of each can reach the real estate, placing liens against it or taking other actions to collect.
 With some types of ownership, they can do so easily, but with others, it's virtually impossible.
 What they can't do is place a lien against a co-owner who isn't legally responsible for the debt.

-Joint tenants have equal ownership of a property, and joint tenancy creates rights of survivorship as well – if one co-owner dies, the property automatically transfers to the survivor without having to deal with probate.
-This makes it an attractive estate-planning tool, but where creditors are involved, joint tenancy has its drawbacks.
+Joint tenants have equal ownership of a property, and joint tenancy creates rights of survivorship as well.
+For example, if one co-owner dies, the property automatically transfers to the survivor without having to deal with probate.
+This makes it an attractive estate-planning tool.
+When creditors are involved, however, joint tenancy may have its drawbacks.
 Creditors of either owner can place liens against the home.
 Although they can't collect on a lien from the non-debtor's share of ownership, they can force the sale of the property to collect from the debtor owner's share.

 Like joint tenancies, tenancies in common offer very little protection against a co-owner's debts.
 With this type of ownership, each individual owns a percentage of the home, and his share is vulnerable to his own creditors.
 Although they can't touch any percentage of the property owned by the co-owners, they can force a sale to collect from the debtor's share of the proceeds.
 Creditors usually accomplish this by asking the court to partition the property, severing ownership into individual units according to the percentage ownership.